abinit/abinit/doc/tutorial/eph4zpr.md

 curl -L https://github.com/abinit/MgO_eph_zpr/archive/master.zip -o master.zip
 ```

-or simply copy the tarball by clicking the "download button" available in the github web page.
+or simply copy the tarball by clicking the "download button" available in the github web page,

-Then unzip the file and rename the directory:
+unzip the file and rename the directory with:

 ```sh
 unzip master.zip